 Provide a place for privacy and intimacy with your own covered area.
 You can also use this type of structure to grow your very own vegetation over it and provide a fragrant zone of colorful flowers.
 Note the string lights, which add nighttime intrigue.

 Best of Both Worlds

-A roaring outdoor fireplace frames the water beyond to provide the best of both worlds when enjoying your outdoor sitting area.
-Cushioned seating can be easily reconfigured for various needs- whether a nice intimate chat by the fire is ideal, or a more social event is occurring.
+The water beyond to provide the best of both worlds when enjoying your outdoor sitting area.
+Cushioned seating can be easily reconfigured for various needs- whether a nice intimate chat, or a more social event is occurring.

 Sit Back and Relax

 You don’t need any specialized sitting area to sit back and relax while enjoying your property.
 Sometimes a more natural effect unbroken by any landscaping detail is all you need for the perfect setting.

 A raised fire pit, patio, and some comfortable chairs are all you need to welcome in the evening.
 DIY firepits are popular and generally easy to make, but even if you feel you don’t have the space for something large, consider a smaller version for enjoyment.